Difference Between Annexure and Exhibit

 Once entered into the record evidence will be labeled with identification and will become a part of the legal record.
 An exhibit must be a tangible or physical item and can include such things as:

 These physical items will be considered part of your evidence or proof in your case.
 An exhibit can also be used as a supplement to a contract.

 An annex is often a stand-alone document providing additional information to that which is contained in the original document.
 You will often see an annex associated with a business model.
 An annex differs from an appendix in the fact that it can be considered without having to review the main text.

 What Is an Appendix?

 An appendix is usually a collection of materials that will be placed at the end of a contract, This material is supplementary and cannot stand independent of the original document.
 It will often contain data or reference material that was in the original copy and is used to add more details or provide a visual of information in the original document.
 You will often find the term appendix used in research.
 Typically, an appendix will be written by the original author of the piece and an annex by someone else.

 If you need help with the difference between annexure and exhibit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.